How to Spend a Fabulous Weekend in San Francisco

-Situated in the heart of the Mission, this no-frills place offers amazing burritos and tacos at affordable prices.
+In the heart of the Mission, this no-frills place offers amazing burritos and tacos at affordable prices.
 Albert had eaten here before I arrived and knew I’d love it-he was right.
-After my bean and cheese burrito I was so full I could barely walk but it was worth it.
+After my bean and cheese burrito, I was so full I could barely walk but it was worth it.

 Four Barrel Coffee Shop

-Four Barrel Coffee Shop was located a couple of blocks from our Airbnb and quickly became a favorite of ours.
+Four Barrel Coffee Shop was located two blocks from our Airbnb and quickly became a favorite of ours.
 We ended up stopping here for coffee and breakfast nearly every morning.
 Typically, I would be slightly ashamed to admit this but it was so good and convenient we couldn’t stay away.
-Plus, they have a pretty impressive business philosophy.
+Plus, they have an impressive business philosophy.
 According to their website, they “try their best not to suck.”
 Now that’s a mission statement.
-In addition to generally not being jerks, the owners of Four Barrel strive to develop equitable relationships with their partners around the world and provide high quality coffee.
+Besides not being jerks, the owners of Four Barrel strive to develop fair relationships with their partners around the world and provide high-quality coffee.
 Next time you’re in San Francisco stop into one of their 3 locations around the city, including the Mill (see below).

 Albert visited Philz Coffee or the Original Philz before I arrived.
 This is a must for any visit to the Mission, especially if you have a Philz in your city.
-Philz recently opened a shop in DC and, while the food and drinks are the same and equally as good , the space in DC seems too commercialized compared to the original Philz.
+Philz recently opened a shop in DC and, while the food and drinks are the same and as good, the space in DC seems too commercialized compared to the original Philz.

-The only day we didn’t stop into Four Barrel in the Mission was the day we ate at The Mill in the lower Haight.
-The Mill though just happens to be a collaboration between Four Barrel and Josey Baker Bread.
+The only day we didn’t stop into Four Barrel in the Mission was the day we ate at The Mill in the Lower Haight.
+The Mill though is a collaboration between Four Barrel and Josey Baker Bread.
 We already knew the coffee was amazing and so we were sure we wouldn’t be let down by the bread.
 And, let down we were not.
 If there was a prize for the best avocado toast-The Mill would win.
 Hands down.
 A thick slice of freshly baked bread slightly toasted and topped with a smattering of fresh avocado and black pepper with a sprinkle of sea salt.
-If my description doesn’t convince you, the photo below certainly should.
+If my description doesn’t convince you, the photo below should.